 How much do they charge?

 One of the biggest mistakes I see when selecting a contractor is basing everything on price alone, instead of options that you want and need.
 Although price is important because no one wants to overpay, it is important to select a contractor that will let you know what the options are and give you what you want before the project begins (not afterwards).
 It would be like buying a car without an air conditioner, although you bought the car for less money, you really did not get what you wanted.
 If you cannot afford the type of project or the contractor of your choice, maybe you should wait until you can, instead of rushing into it.
 Bottom line—it is a good idea to never make money the number one priority in building a project—once that happens, bad things start to occur and the customer rarely ends up happy.

 When can they start and complete the project?

+BE AWARE!
 We all want the project started right now and we also want it finished as soon as possible.
 Unfortunately, the highest quality contractors are often the busiest and farthest behind.
-It is the similar to restaurants — there is a reason that you have to wait at the best restaurants.
-I encourage you to be patient and wait for the contractor that you want to use — there is a reason that they are behind.
+It is similar to restaurants—there is a reason that you have to wait at the best restaurants.
+I encourage you to be patient and wait for the contractor that you want to use—there is a reason that they are behind.
 Be aware that some contractors give untrue information regarding start and completion date—saying what you want to hear in order to get the sale.
 If they are dishonest about that, what else will they be dishonest about.

 Although doing your research cannot guarantee that you will be happy with the end result, it will certainly increase the likelihood that you will have a good experience with your building contractor and enjoy your project for many years to come.